tahsin4466/StartASM/README.md

 ## Features
 StartASM will be composed of three parts:
-- A custom compiler, written in C++, that validates and compiles StartASM code into intermediate instructions
+- A custom compiler, written in C++, that validates and compiles StartASM code into intermediate instruction objects
-- A full simulator and runtime environment written in C++, complete with registers and memory data structures, capable of executing StartASM instructions
+- A full 32 bit simulator and runtime environment written in C++ - complete with registers and memory data structures - capable of executing StartASM instructions
-- A custom IDE, built using Electron, to provide a visual development environment
+- A custom IDE - built using Electron - to provide a visual development environment

 The language is based on a load-store model, with seperate program and insruction memory (Harvard) in a big-endian layout.
-The runtime environment will also feature 10 registers, up to 1 MB of both program and instruction memory as well as a simple stack.
+The runtime environment will also feature 10 registers, 32 bit addressable memory and instruction pools as well as a simple stack.
 The following operations will be supported:
 - move (between registers)
-- load (data/memory to register)
+- load (memory to register)
 - store (register to memory)
+- create (value to register)
+- cast (register)
 - arithmetic (add, sub, multiply, divide)
 - bitwise operations (and, or, not)
 - bitwise shift (left/right, logical/arithmetic)